jjneely/carolinarscm.org/content/register.md

 The 28th annual Royal School of Church Music in America Carolina Summer Choral Residency will be held July 14 - 20, 2025 on the campus of Duke University.
-Tansy Castledine, Director of Music at Peterborough Cathedral, UK, is this year's Music Director.
+Joe Causby, Director of Music and Organist at the Chapel of the Cross in Chapel Hill, NC, is this year's Music Director.
 The Residency's Organist is Margaret Harper who is Director of Music at Trinity Episcopal Church in Princeton, NJ.
-The Chaplain is the Reverend Andrew Kryzak who hails from St. John's Episcopal Church in Stamford, CT.
+The Chaplain is the Reverend Andrew Kryzak who hails from St.
+John's Episcopal Church in Stamford, CT.

 # Course Staff